blmayer/Maze/README.md

 ## Current work

-- Initial build; &
-- Receive the response of a get request.
+- Creating a graphical interface.

 ## To-do

 There are lots of things to do, the ones in my mind now are listed below.

 - Support PUT, DELETE and UPDATE requests (I don't know what for);
-- Support chunked transfer encoding;
-- Support complete path on requests;
+- Support wide characters;
-- Use encryption for loged in users; &
+- Use encryption for logged in users; &
 - Pipe logging.

 ## Meta

 Created by: Brian Mayer - bleemayer@gmail.com
 Inital commit: Mar, 14, 2018
-Distributed under The Unlicense.
-See ``LICENSE`` for more information.
+Distributed under The GNU GPL v2.
+See [LICENSE] for more information.

 ## Contributing